msridhar/NullAway-wiki/Configuration.md

   - `-XepOpt:NullAway:ExcludedClassAnnotations=...`

 A list of annotations that cause classes to be excluded from nullability analysis.
+Note that while NullAway does not analyze the code of these classes, it still assumes the APIs are annotated correctly when analyzing callers into methods of the classes.

+  - `-XepOpt:NullAway:ExcludedClasses=...`

+A list of classes to be excluded from the nullability analysis.
+Note that while NullAway does not analyze the code of these classes, it still assumes the APIs are annotated correctly when analyzing callers into methods of the classes.

   - `-XepOpt:NullAway:ExcludedFieldAnnotations=...`